Cawinchan/digital_world/README.md

 When you shoot a bubble, it bursts and **split into two**!
 So watch out!!

-We have some information of these bubbles, when they split they will always split half their size and move **diagonally downwards**!
+We found some information of these bubbles, when shot they will always split half their size and move **diagonally downwards**!

 These bubbles are crafty buggers, they found way to bounce across all surfaces